-It’s very easy to end up with a collection of images where if you ask yourself what appeals, you’ll find that they are all just pretty women and what you’re saying is you want to look pretty as opposed to 'that’s the look I would like’.
+It’s very easy to end up with a collection of images where if you ask yourself what universally appeals, you’ll find that they are all just pretty women and what you’re saying is you want to look pretty as opposed to 'that’s the look I would like’.

 Looking Like Yourself

 This is commonly requested.
 It should be expected that when someone else applies makeup to your face, you will not initially feel like yourself.
 The way you wear your makeup, even the products you use will likely be different.
-However, there is a difference between looking completely different and looking like another/better version of yourself.
+However, there is a difference between looking completely different and looking like another/enhanced version of yourself.
 I find that the key to the latter is well matched and applied foundation.
 If your foundation is the wrong shade or too flat you will look like a different person.
 Don’t be afraid to make your eyes and cheekbones stand out because you are concerned about looking like yourself, if you have a skilled artist you won’t look like a stranger.

 It’s a must.
 Some brides are scared of them, all I can say is trust me, don’t be, they make such a difference.
 If you’re not used to them they can feel strange at first but you get used to them.
 I often get asked about individual semi-permanent lashes.
-Honestly I am no more likely to promote the necessity or safety of adhesives that attach extensions for 6 weeks to your hair/scalp than I am to your eyes.
+Honestly I am no more likely to promote the necessity or safety of adhesives that attach extensions for 2 weeks to your hair/scalp than I am to your eyes.
 That said, I find women sometimes tell me that they want individual lashes because they look more natural; yes they do, but they look natural and great when you have no/minimal makeup.
 With a full face like on your day, natural lashes will disappear, I often have to attach strip lashes on top of the individual lashes at the bride’s request.
-If you would like the lashes because of your honeymoon, apply them the day after your wedding.
+If you would like permanent lashes because of your honeymoon, apply them the day after your wedding.
 On the night of your wedding you will need to wash your face thoroughly, it’s not easy to do this with individual lashes without pulling a few out.

 How Much Should You Spend on Your Wedding Day Makeup?

 Well, this is the awkward one.
 So simply put; your head occupies one fifth of your body - spend at least 20% of your dress and shoes budget on your face.
-I really mean it, I’m honestly so surprised that the brides who haggle usually wear Vera Wang, Steven Khalil or Berta on their day.
+I really mean it, I’m honestly so surprised that the brides who hold back on makeup and hair wear Vera Wang, Steven Khalil or Berta on their day.
 I’m not saying that you have to spend a lot, but think about the importance of your face.
 You could get away with a second hand or sample sale dress and no one would know, but cutting corners on your wedding makeup is not a great idea…of course I’m biased about the importance though.
 I'm divided about explaining my charges, on one hand I believe that when we pay for an expensive meal or buy expensive shoes we don't tend to ask for a justification of cost, we know we paid for quality, but on the other hand I am aware that a wedding is one of the few times that you will spend so much in such a short time so if you do really want to know the breakdown, I will be open...promise!